 - a.
 Manufacturing

-- b.
-Planet
+- Planet

-- c.
-Investments
+- Investments c.

 - d.
 Others

 There are no sales between segments during the year.

 Management monitors the operating results of its business units separately for the purpose of making decisions about resource allocation and performance assessment.
 Segment performance is evaluated based on net profit or loss and is measured consistently with operating profit or loss in the consolidated financial statements.